csecareanu/linux/app_debugging/memory_segments.md

 Because of recursion, there may be multiple frames for the same function on the stack
 * Note that the variables that are stored in the current stack frame are precisely the variables that are in scope.

+### Security worries
+* There is no default initialisation for stack variables
+  * by reading unitialised local variables, you can read memory content used in earlier function calls
+* There is only finite stack space
+* The stack mixes program data and control data
+ * by overrunning buffers on the stack we can corrupt the return addresses!